 With an almost defeated spirit, I walked back toward the IndiGo counter.
 Along the way, I could see the airport security from whom I had asked for help earlier.
 As he neared me, he flashed out what looked like a small maroon booklet.

 “Is this yours?” he asked.

 I was lost for words when I saw my passport in his hand.
 I think I was half-kneeling and on the verge of tears while I profusely thanked him.
 In my mind, I imagine him saying this: “You idiot.
 Don’t ever lose this again.
 You may not be as lucky next time.”

 This was then a preview of India that I did not expect at all.
-I may have done my homework about all the UNESCO sites that I will be visiting, the various cuisines I have to sample, but the universe decided to throw a curve ball right on my path, perhaps to remind me that I should see this country not just with my detailed itinerary but more importantly with empty hands that are ready to receive kindness from complete strangers, and an open heart that welcomes both order and chaos, beauty and madness.
+I may have done my homework about all the UNESCO sites I will visit and the various cuisines I will sample.
+Still, the universe decided to throw a curve ball right on my path, perhaps to remind me that I should see this country not just with my detailed itinerary but, more importantly, with empty hands that are ready to receive kindness from strangers, and an open heart that welcomes both order and chaos, beauty and madness.

 It was indeed the most harrowing yet humbling 30 minutes of my life.
 But, like this beautiful country, it was also an experience that was very, very incredible.